PARKYUNSU/Fashion-U-Want-Virtual-Try-On/README.md

 ## How to Use

 1. Click the "Open in Colab" button below.
-2. Follow the instructions in the notebook to upload input images and generate try-on results.
+2. Follow the instructions in the notebook to upload input images and generate try-on result.
 3. View the output directly within the notebook.

 ## Fashion-U-Want: Demo